Rico-febrian/simple-etl-with-luigi/README.md

   - Run the _docker compose_ file

     ```
-    # Run this command if you want to use the default configuration
+    # Run this command if you're using the default configuration
     docker-compose up -d

     # Or use this command if you need to specify a custom Docker Compose file